ReclaimTheWild/en/playing_the_game/arming_yourself.md

 Techniques and Spells do not use arrows, and cannot be affected by special ammo.
 If a Technique or Spell calls to use a Basic Attack with a Ranged Weapon, however, those Basic Attacks do use arrows.

 When Boomerangs (or other Returning weapons) are thrown, you may catch them on the return trip, immediately re-equipping them to the hand they left.
-If you cannot perform Reactions (such as by being OffBalance), the Boomerang merely lands at your feet, in the square you occupy.
+If you cannot perform Reactions (such as by being Off-Balance), the Boomerang merely lands at your feet, in the square you occupy.

 If you throw a non-Returning weapon, it lands beneath or beside the target, whether the attack hits or misses.
 If you wish to throw another weapon, you’ll have to go pick it up, or pull another weapon from your Pack.